 The 2020 financial year has proved highly satisfactory for Hubert Burda Media.
 The company generated external turnover of almost €2.8 billion.
 Both its turnover and its investments (€171 million) are at around the same level as the previous year.
 In 2020, Hubert Burda Media’s portfolio contained more than 550 products in Germany and 16 other countries.
 The group’s key sources of revenue are trading and sales turnover, commission models, advertising and B2B services.
 At the end of the financial year, the consolidation scope included a total of 225 companies, 142 in Germany and 83 in other countries.
 At the end of 2020, the group employed almost 11,000 people.

-CEO Paul-Bernhard Kallen comments: “Despite the considerable impact of the coronavirus pandemic on the economy as a whole, we have mastered the 2020 financial year with stability and success.
+Paul-Bernhard Kallen, chairman of the board of directors, comments: “Despite the considerable impact of the coronavirus pandemic on the economy as a whole, we have mastered the 2020 financial year with stability and success.
 This is all thanks to our decentralised corporate structures and various business models.
 We have continued to seize opportunities during the pandemic and are on course for growth once again.”

 The BurdaDruck Group specialises in high-quality magazines, catalogues and printed advertising produced via high-volume gravure printing and all services required to do this.
 With sites in Offenburg, Nuremberg and Vieux-Thann (France), it is one of Europe’s largest printing companies.
 Its external turnover in 2020 was €136 million.
 Despite the market decline accelerated by the coronavirus pandemic, the group’s sales revenue was only slightly lower than the previous year.